Skip to main content

 The Rules and Reciprocity Stage

-Early school-age children begin to understand that friendship involves reciprocity.
+Early school-age children start to understand that friendship is a two-way street.
 They notice who shares, who takes turns, who keeps promises.
-Social hierarchies start to form, and children become aware of who is “in” and who is “out.”
-Research suggests that at this stage, children who demonstrate prosocial behavior—sharing, helping, cooperating—are significantly more likely to be accepted by peers (Eisenberg et al., 2006, Handbook of Child Psychology, Vol. 3, 646–718, DOI: 10.1002/9780470147658.chpsy0311).
+Social groups start to form, and children become aware of who is “in” and who is “out.”
+Research shows that children who are kind, helpful, and cooperative—sharing, helping, working together—are significantly more likely to be accepted by other kids (Eisenberg et al., 2006, Handbook of Child Psychology, Vol. 3, 646–718, DOI: 10.1002/9780470147658.chpsy0311).

 What helps: Activity-based socializing (sports teams, art classes, scout groups) that gives children something to bond over beyond just “playing.”
 Conversations at home about what makes a good friend, and gentle coaching after social missteps without shaming.